Cheeseburger soup is rich and satisfying, with all the goodness of a loaded beefy cheeseburger (plus potatoes). Everyone loves it!

 Enjoy!
 I daresay you won’t have to call everyone to dinner.
 They will have smelled this delicious soup cooking and are probably already sitting at the table!

 Serve with all the toppings you like.
 Let everyone garnish their soup just the way they like their cheeseburgers!
-Warm rolls go great with this soup.
+Warm rolls or homemade beer bread go great with this soup.
 For a healthy side, choose carrot and celery sticks or fresh fruit.

 This soup is not a good candidate for the freezer.
 As a rule of thumb, soups that are made with milk or cream do not freeze well.
 They tend to get grainy and separate when reheated.